Beirut and Beyond – A 7-Day Lebanon Travel Guide

 Solo Female Nigerian traveller Batroun Old Souk

-I would have stayed longer if I was able to find accommodation, but most places I was looking at, including Fouha, were fully booked.
+I would have stayed longer if I were able to find accommodation, but most places I was looking at, including Fouha, were fully booked.
 So, I decided to return to Beirut, after spending most of day four in Batroun.

 Day 5 in Lebanon – Short Beirut City Tour

-He shared a city guide for Beirut with us and so I began my morning using this guide to see the best parts of Beirut.
+He shared a city guide for Beirut with us, and so I began my morning using this guide to see the best parts of Beirut.

 I started in Gemmayzeh and visited this neighbourhood multiple times during my stay for dinner, and ended the day watching the sunset in Zaitunay Bay.